-1. Round modelling
+1. Round modeling

 A round modelling cap table helps you keep track of your company’s equity ownership and value and allows investors and management to view the dilution of their holdings throughout each fundraising round.

-2. Employee option modelling
+2. Employee option modeling

 Many startups incentivize their employees by offering them the option to buy shares in the company.
 An employee option cap table model can help startups understand how the creation of employee option plans (known as an ESOP), will affect the dilution of existing and potential shareholders.

-3. Conversion modelling
+3. Conversion modeling